monitorjbl/hobo-cloud/README.md

 # Hobo Cloud

 Uses Docker to build simple, temporary shelters for your wandering code to execute.
+Very useful if you've got some compute resources laying around and some work to do that doesn't require external access.
+Compiling code, running batch jobs, the kind of thing you need to run somwhere, but where doesn't actually matter.

 # How to Run